An estimate of 61.5 million Americans (or 1 in 4) suffer from a mental or emotional disability.

 We hope this helps clear up any confusion around Emotional Support Animals and why you should only use sites, like CertaPet, that connect you with licensed mental health professionals.

-If you have any questions or are about to use a emotional support dog registration site please contact us first at (877) 207-0561 🙂
+If you have any questions or are about to use an emotional support dog registration site, please contact us first at (877) 207-0561.

-Update: How to Ask your Doctor for An Emotional Support Animal Letter?
+How Do I Ask My Doctor for An Emotional Support Animal Letter?

-The US Department of Housing and Urban Development (HUD) recognizes the benefits of emotional support animals and has passed regulations allowing ESA owners to live in most non-pet housing without requiring to pay a pet deposit, or a monthly pet fee.
-The US Air Carrier Access Act (ACAA) enables ESA owners to fly with their pet in-cabin without requiring to pay any extra fee.
-As more patients with valid ESA needs are becoming aware of the regulations and their benefits, it is very likely that a mental health counsellor is already aware of the needs and benefits of an emotional support animal and will happily issue a ESA letter for any patient that qualifies for one.
+As more patients with valid ESA needs are becoming aware of the regulations and their benefits, it is very likely that a mental health counselor is already aware of the needs and assistance of an emotional support animal and will happily issue an ESA letter for any patient that qualifies for one.

-So if you are significantly limited by a disability and believe that an ESA dog or any other sort of ESA will help with your mental well-being, feel free to confidently approach your doctor requesting to write a letter for you.
+So if you are significantly limited by a disability and believe that an emotional support dog or any other sort of ESA will help with your mental well-being, feel free to confidently approach your doctor requesting to write a letter for you.